chusiang/chrome_apps/README.md

-This is a Web add-ons with Chromium Browser, and it will quick line to LINE.
+* line - A web add-ons, and it will quick line to LINE.